 With a Lack of Skilled Workers and Aging Workforce, How Do Shipyards Respond?

 Contingent staffing is an emerging trend in marine labor.
 From shipbuilding, repair, retrofit and decommissioning to yacht building, repair or refitting, these partners provide the marine labor staffing solutions the industry needs.
 One such example is Tradesmen International.
-Tradesmen supports your supplemental trade needs providing first-class marine craftsmen who are experienced and proven shipyard-worthy: reference checked, skill assessed and safety trained to client specifications.
+Tradesmen supports your supplemental trade needs providing first-class marine craftworkers who are experienced and proven shipyard-worthy: reference checked, skill assessed and safety trained to client specifications.